wiktor-falek/flashcards/backend/README.md

 <br>

 ## GET `/auth/verify/:token`
-This url is sent as in an confirmation email, confirms email when requested
+This url is sent to user email on registration.
+When requested confirms the users email.

 # API v1